Aylong64/MindSpark/README.md

 ## ✨ Features

 - Randomly serves a curated quote on each click
-- Displays quote text and author
+- Displays the quote and person who said it
 - Smooth, card-based UI with a vibrant gradient background
 - Zero dependencies — pure JS